 Work based learning

-For all undergraduate students accredited work related learning is an integral part of your course: this can take the form of a placement (sometimes referred to as an internship) or a work based project.
-Your course team will be in touch to let you know when you need to start preparing for your work related learning module and they will explain what support they can provide to help you find suitable opportunities.
-The Careers and Employability team can also help by giving advice on all stages of the selection process including developing your CV, completing application forms, preparing for interview or online assessments.
+For all undergraduate students accredited work based learning is an integral part of your course: this can take the form of a placement (sometimes referred to as an internship) or a work based project.
+Your course team will be in touch to let you know when you need to start preparing for your work based learning module and they will explain what support they can provide to help you find suitable opportunities.
+The Careers and Employability team can also help by giving advice on all stages of the selection process including developing your CV, completing application forms, preparing for an interview or online assessments.

 For postgraduate students, it may be possible to participate in an accredited placement or project: check with your course team to find out if this option is available for you.

 Why Work Based Learning?
 The Graduate Market in 2019 (High Fliers) report reveals that over a third of recruiters taking part in the research advised that graduates ‘who have had no previous work experience at all are unlikely to be successful during the selection process for their graduate programmes.’
 Before starting your search it may be helpful to consider some of the benefits and to identify what specifically you hope to achieve, for example:

 - Gaining experience which will enhance your CV.

 - Increasing your knowledge of the application and recruitment process.

 - Developing your understanding of a specific area of work.
 This may help you to confirm your career choice, or possibly introduce you to new ideas that you had not previously considered.